jbikeler/Snappie_OpenSource/README.md

 ⚠ **Warning:** Editing Snappie using the `.blend` file requires Serpens.
 Without it, you won’t be able to modify the add-on inside Blender.

 ## 🚀 Usage
 Once installed, Snappie replaces the default snap pie menu.
-Simply use the snap hotkey (`Shift + S` by default but you can change this in the Preferences of the addon) to access the organized menu and additional functions.
+Simply slap the snap hotkey (`Shift + S` by default but you can change this in the Preferences of the addon).

 ## 💬 Feedback & Contributions
 If you have any feedback or suggestions, feel free to open an issue or contribute!